z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

-In cases where it's not guaranteed that a service is resolvable, either because it's not registered or any of its dependencies are missing, you can attempt an optional resolution by using the `ResolveOrDefault()` method.
+In cases where it's not guaranteed that a service is resolvable, either because it's not registered or any of its dependencies are missing, you can attempt an optional resolution using the `ResolveOrDefault()` method.

-In this case, the resolution request will return with `null` (or `default` in case of type values) when the attempt fails.
+When the resolution attempt fails, it will return `null` (or `default` in case of value types).
 </div>
 <div>